 In 2023, the Village joined the Greenest Region Compact (GRC), a regional initiative aimed at coordinating sustainability efforts across the Chicago metropolitan region.
 The GRC's goal is to leverage the strength of municipal governments to build vibrant, sustainable communities and reduce their environmental impacts.
 By creating its first Environmental Sustainability Plan (ESP), the Village is taking an additional step toward embracing the GRC's purpose.
-The goal is to enhance the character of Downers Grove, become a more sustainable community, and enact actions that provide longterm improvements to the environment for those that live and work here.
+The goal is to enhance the character of Downers Grove, become a more sustainable community, and make long-term improvements to the environment for those that live and work here.